igor47/blog/posts/rivian-initial-review.md

 * the lights button on the rear screen and the front screen are not aware of each other
 * the car forgets about it's leveling state
 * the bluetooth will just randomly turn back on, even after it's been turned off
+* sometimes battery pre-conditioning doesn't activate automatically; no way to do it manually
 * sometimes the car will refuse to charge, and you have to hard-reboot it

 Oh, Rivian support recommends a hard-reboot for most troubleshooting.